merative/acd-containers/src/pages/configeditor/overview.md

 Videos and other [educational content](/configeditor/learning_materials).

 ### Support and Questions
 Configuration Editor is provided to you as-is and free of charge.
-Please use your IBM contact email and/or the interlock Slack channel, if provided, to ask questions.
+For support or questions, please refer to [Support](/support/support/).

 Acceptance of terms of use is required to use the tool.